Sculpture Square: Middle Road Church (1911–1929)

-The church was renamed as Middle Road Church in 1911.
-Methodist denomination Christian church that was renamed from the Malay Church in 1911 as its congregation consisted mainly of Peranakan-speaking Straits Chinese.
-It was renamed Middle Road Church.
+The church was renamed Middle Road Church in 1911.
+It Methodist-denomination Christian church that was renamed from the Malay Church, when its congregation consisted mainly of Peranakan-speaking Straits Chinese.

 Kampong Kapor Methodist Church (1930-1940s)

-1930 the building was sold to local tycoon Eu Tong Sen. At this time, the church was renamed as Kampong Kapor Methodist Church.
+In 1930 the building was sold to local tycoon Eu Tong Sen. At this time, the church was renamed Kampong Kapor Methodist Church.

 May Blossom Chinese Restaurant (1942- )

-During Japanese Occupation as May Blossom Chinese Restaurant.
+During the Japanese Occupation, the building operated as May Blossom Chinese Restaurant.

 Sin Sin Motor Co (1980s-1990s)

-the early 1980s as Sin Sin Motor Co, which is a motor workshop and a carpark.
+The building was used the early 1980s as Sin Sin Motor Co, including a motor workshop and a carpark.

-(1990s-1998)
+In flux (1990s-1998)

 In 1993 the building was being allocated for arts groups as being part of NAC's Arts Housing Scheme appeared in Sep 1993.
 Since then they were set aside for arts groups.
 In 1995, 155 and 161 Middle Road had been allocated to Hi!
 Theatre, Singapore's pioneering theatre for the hearing impaired.
-Well-known theatre practitioner, Roger Jenkins, who was founder and then artistic director of Hi!
-Theatre however recalls that the group had been in discussion in NAC and was exploring possibilities, but the costs of renovation had proved prohibitive.
+Well-known theatre practitioner Roger Jenkins, who was founder and then artistic director of Hi!
+Theatre, recalled that the group had been in discussion in NAC and was exploring possibilities, but the costs of renovation had proved prohibitive.

 155 Middle Road Building had retained its church appearance, but it was vacant and badly run down, as quoted by Sun Yu Li.
 The two-storied adjacent building, on the other hand, was painted in garish green and yellow and was used as a budget hotel known as Continental Hotel.

-Sun also recalls that he saw the buildings being hoarded in and with a sign by Urban Renewal Authority stating that the land was for sale.
+Sun also recalled that he saw the buildings being hoarded and with a sign by Urban Renewal Authority stating that the land was for sale.

-Sculpture square (1999–2014)
+Sculpture Square (1999–2014)

 The building was converted into Sculpture Square, an Art Gallery in Singapore dedicated to the exhibition and promotion of three-dimensional art.
 Exhibitions were held monthly at the arts venue from its inauguration in March 1999.
 As for No. 161 of which the ground floor had been converted into a gallery space comprising a series of three-sided rooms that open up into a common passageway down the centre.